 Kathryn Beaumont voices Alice in the Disney animated film.
 She also voices Wendy Darling in Peter Pan.

 It has been depicted on the stage for adults and children alike.

 Many comic adaptations have been created, such as Alice in Sunderland by Bryan Talbot.

-Horror filmmakers have used the idea of Alice for films, such as 2010’s Alice in Murderland.
+Horror filmmakers have used the idea of Alice for films, such as in 2010’s Alice in Murderland.

 Alice-in-Wonderland syndrome, which is also known as Todd’s syndrome, is a disorientating neurological condition.
-It is associated with brain tumours, drugs and migraines.
+It is associated with brain tumors, drugs, and migraines.

-There have been many drug references within Alice, such as an ‘Eat Me’ cakes which makes you grow, a ‘Drink Me’ bottle which makes you shrink, and a multi-sided mushroom to make you grow and shrink.
+There have been many drug references within Alice, such as an ‘Eat Me’ cake that make you grow, a ‘Drink Me’ bottle which makes you shrink, and a multi-sided mushroom to make you grow and shrink.